Last Updated: September 23, 2024

 Personal Life and Death

 Chanel later developed relationships with some of the British aristocracy.
 In particular, she had an affair with the Duke of Westminster, Hugh Richard Arthur Grosvenor.
 He was an outspoken antisemite, which likely influenced Chanel's own opinions about the Jewish people.
 During World War II, Chanel lived in the Hotel Ritz in Paris while the city was occupied by the Germans.
-Notably, the hotel was the preferred place of residence for German military staff and Chanel was said to be a sympathizer of the Nazis, as she had romantic liaisons with high-ranking German military members.
-In late 2014, French intelligence agencies confirmed that Chanel had actually been working as a spy for the Germans during World War II and had been instrumentally involved in a plan to help the Third Reich take control of Madrid.
+Notably, the hotel was the preferred place of residence for German military staff, and Chanel was said to be a sympathizer of the Nazis, as she had romantic liaisons with high-ranking German military members.
+In late 2014, French intelligence agencies confirmed that Coco had actually been working as a spy for the Germans during World War II and had been instrumentally involved in a plan to help the Third Reich take control of Madrid.
 She reportedly had committed herself to the German cause by 1941 and reported to General Walter Schellenberg, the head of the German intelligence agency.
 He was later sentenced to six years in prison by the Nuremberg Military Tribunal.
 After his release in 1951, Chanel financially supported his family and paid for his medical care and living expenses.
 When the war ended, Chanel fled to Switzerland to avoid criminal charges for collaborating with the Nazis.
 Reportedly, Winston Churchill, whom Chanel had previously developed a friendship with, intervened to protect Chanel from punishment, allowing her to return to Paris.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.